neutrons/live_data_server/README.md

       DATABASE_PORT
       LIVE_PLOT_SECRET_KEY
 ```
-You can contact a member of the development team to obtain sensible values for these variables.
 It is recommended to save these variables into an `.envrc` file which can be managed by
 [envdir](https://direnv.net/).